 - Monitor email for Career Guide communications

 - Follow proper business email etiquette and always proofread

 - Be open to feedback and conduct yourself in a professional manner at all times

 - Remember that mentors are not required to maintain contact beyond the one-time feedback session

 - DO NOT ask for a job or internship

 - Get career advice and support for professional growth

 - Discover strategies and tips for improving job candidacy

 We are always looking for employers and professionals to offer career guidance to our students.
-If you want to volunteer or know someone that would make a great mentor, click here to learn more and get started.
+If you want to volunteer or know someone that would make a great Career Guide Mentor, click here to learn more and get started.